 The beauty of cooking beans is you don’t have to babysit them.
 Put them on the stove with the appropriate amount of water and bring to a boil.
 Skim the foam that rises to the top and discard.
 Adjust the temperature to simmer and cover.
 No need to stir or sauté… they practically cook themselves.

 I understand we’re all busy, so if you do not have time to prepare them from scratch, use pre-cooked canned beans.
 Keep in mind that many canned foods contain the endocrine disruptor, Bisphenol A (BPA); the hard plastic coating on the inside of the can.
-BPA disrupts functioning of the thyroid gland and endocrine system.
+BPA disrupts the functioning of the thyroid gland and endocrine system.

-Another thing to keep in mind when eating beans is quantity changes quality.
+Keep in mind when eating beans that quantity changes quality.

 I had a client that was suffering from hypothyroid.
 We altered her diet and she started feeling better rather quickly.
-Within one month she stopped losing her hair, felt less swollen in her neck, and had a surge in energy levels.
+Within one month she stopped losing her hair, felt less swollen in her neck, and had a big surge in energy levels.

 BUT, she noticed whenever she ate hummus she broke out in a rash on her stomach and became bloated and uncomfortable.
 To get to the bottom of this gaseous dilemma, I asked her to keep a food journal.